Adarsh-gif-crypt/Image-Processing-Algorithm-for-ANPR/README.md

-# Image-Smoothening-Custom-Workflow
+### Image-Smoothening-Custom-Workflow
-Repository containing all the trials and updates on Smoothening and processing images before applying Optical Character Recognition
+Repository containing all the trials and updates on<br>
+Smoothening and processing images before applying Optical Character Recognition

+Libraries used - <br>
+- OpenCV
+- Numpy
+- Matplotlib
+- Pytesseract